 The rumor mill has been churning for a couple weeks about a tie-up of AT&T and DirecTV.
 As of Sunday afternoon, it’s no longer a rumor.
 The deal would create a giant that over Wireless phone service, DSL and fiber landline internet, and nationwide TV service through both satellite and U-Verse.
-Let’s take a peak at the details of the deal.
+Let’s take a peak at the details of this new internet and Cable TV Supplier.

 In all, the deal is worth 67.1 billion with AT&T paying $48.5 billion to share holder and the company also taking responsibility for DirecTV’s debt.
 For DirecTV shareholders that equates to $95 a share, roughly 1/3rd cash, 2/3rds stock.
 The deal will include rights to DirecTV’s NFL Sunday Ticket, thought it is unknown if that will expand to U-Verse customers.
 AT&T will also take possession of DirecTV’s Root Sports Network and its minority stake in other networks.